voxpupuli/puppet-icinga2/README.md

 ### Installing Icinga 2

-The default class `icinga2` will install and configure a basic installation of Icinga 2 on your system.
-This will enable the features `checker`, `mainlog` and `notification`.
+The default class `icinga2` installs and configures a basic installation of Icinga 2.
+The features `checker`, `mainlog` and `notification` are enabled by default.

-Icinga 2 will be installed from packages, by default from your distribution.
-On Windows systems we use [Chocolatey].
+By default, your distribution's packages are used to install Icinga 2.
+On Windows systems we use the [Chocolatey] package manager.

-You can to enable the `manage_repo` parameter, to activate the official package repositories from [packages.icinga.com].
+Use the `manage_repo` parameter to configure the official [packages.icinga.com] repositories.

 ``` puppet
 class { '::icinga2':